Are You Boiling Orange Peels For Colds? (Try This Soothing Blend!)

 2. Then rinse under fresh warm water and allow them to air dry.

-3. If you don’t have the citrus peeler tool, use a sharp potato peeler to form two 1/2 inch-wide by a 3-inch-long piece of orange peel.
+3. If you don’t have the citrus peeler tool, use a sharp potato peeler to form two 1/2-inch-wide by a 3-inch-long piece of orange peel.

-4. Keep the peeler close to the surface of the orange so that very little of the white pith is attached to the back of the peels.
+4. Keep the peeler close to the surface of the orange so that very little of the white pith is attached to the back of the peel.
 The pithy white pulp adds more bitterness to your tea.

 5. Using a pot or as a saucepan, bring water close to a boil.